 The operating budget is submitted to the LBB electronically when agencies change the budget status in ABEST to complete.
-Use the information shown in Figure 3 to submit PDF versions of the operating budget electronically, mail or deliver bound paper copies, and submit any supplemental (i.e., non-ABEST) information required by either the LBB or the Office of the Governor.
+Use the information shown in Figure 3 to submit PDF versions of the operating budget electronically, mail or deliver bound paper copies, and submit any supplemental (i.e., non-ABEST) information required by either the LBB or the Office of the Governor, Budget and Policy Division.

 The LBB or Office of the Governor, Budget and Policy Division, analyst assigned to an agency may request one or more bound paper copies of the operating budget.
-The requested copies may be mailed to the addresses shown in Figure 3, to the attention of the requesting analyst.
+The requested copies may be mailed to the attention of the requesting analyst at the addresses shown in Figure 3.

-Other word processing and spreadsheet forms must be emailed to the Office of the Governor at budgetandpolicyreports@gov.texas.gov and must be included in the searchable PDF submitted through the LBB Document Submissions application at docs.lbb.state.tx.us.
+Other word processing and spreadsheet forms must be emailed to the Office of the Governor, Budget and Policy Division, and included in the searchable PDF submitted through the LBB Document Submissions application.